-Post-judgment enforcement Writ of execution A money judgment is enforced by a writ of execution, unless the court directs otherwise.26 A writ of execution is the process by which a court aides a judgment creditor by seizing a judgment debtor's non-exempt property or assets, up to an amount sufficient to satisfy the judgment.
-The writ of execution orders a duly authorised officer of the state - a US marshal, a sheriff or other agent acting under colour of law - to seize real or personal property, sell it and transfer the proceeds (fewer costs).
+judgment.
+The writ of execution orders a duly authorised officer of the state - a US marshal, a sheriff or other agent acting under the colour of law - to seize real or personal property, sell it and transfer the proceeds (fewer costs).
 The writ is available against third parties who are in possession of a debtor's assets.
 In this circumstance, the debtor must be notified of the creditor's intent to proceed against the assets.
 A third party who violates a writ, or otherwise assists the debtor to avoid execution thereof, may be held liable to the creditor for the value of any assets that were dissipated or otherwise made unavailable for execution of the writ.
-Turnover orders Post-judgment, turnover orders are particularly useful tools because they can require a judgment debtor to transfer and turn over to the judgment creditor enough assets to satisfy a judgment regardless of where those assets are located, potentially including assets located outside the United States.27 Turnover orders also can be directed to third parties, such as banks, who possess the defendant's assets, as long as those third parties are subject to the court's jurisdiction.28 The New York Court of Appeals has held that a turnover order directed at a third party is effective against specific property, even if that property is located outside New York or the United States.29 The precise reach of these orders remains an unresolved issue.
-Receivers If a judgment is obtained by the claimant and remains unpaid, a receiver may be appointed by the court to take charge of assets in which the defendant has an interest.30 This remedy may be appropriate in situations where merely seizing and selling the assets is not workable.
+Turnover orders Post-judgment, turnover orders are particularly useful tools because they can require a judgment debtor to transfer and turn over to the judgment creditor enough assets to satisfy a judgment regardless of where those assets are located, potentially including assets located outside the United States.29 Turnover orders can also be directed to third parties, such as banks, who possess the defendant's assets, as long as those third parties are subject to the court's jurisdiction.30 The New York Court of Appeals has held that a turnover order directed at a third party is effective against specific property, even if that property is located outside New York or the United States.31 The precise reach of these orders remains an unresolved issue.
+Receivers If a judgment is obtained by the claimant and remains unpaid, a receiver may be appointed by the court to take charge of assets in which the defendant has an interest.32 This remedy may be appropriate in situations where merely seizing and selling the assets is not workable.
 For example, a receiver may be appointed to manage distressed assets, collect rents due or arrange for liquidation of assets.
 In certain circumstances, a receiver can also be appointed before trial to preserve the status quo.
-Invoking a court's equitable powers for post-judgment enforcement Even though a writ of execution is the primary means by which money judgments are enforced in the United States, federal courts have equitable powers to enforce judgments under 'extraordinary circumstances'.31 Such relief is not common, perhaps because, as 26 See Fed.
-R. Civ.
-P. 69.
+Invoking a court's equitable powers for post-judgment enforcement Even though a writ of execution is the primary means by which money judgments are enforced in the United States, federal courts have equitable powers to enforce judgments under 'extraordinary circumstances'.33 Such relief is not common, perhaps because, as one court has observed, the ordinary 'difficulties in enforcing the judgment due to the location of the assets and the uncooperativeness of the judgment debtor are not the types of extraordinary circumstances that warrant departure from the general rule that money judgments are enforced by means of writs of execution rather than by resort to the contempt powers of the courts'.34 29 NY CPLR 5225.